Schwad/rubocop-inspecstyle/notes-for-development.md

 # Notes for Dev

-These are generic personal notes for useful documentation, approaches, and development strategies around constructing InSpecStyle
+These are generic personal notes for useful documentation, approaches, and development strategies around constructing InSpecStyle.
+It's a bit hacked together like I will do for personal notes, but keeping together before this goes live to help others who might want to hack on InSpecStyle for the first time

 - Toolsets for cop development: https://github.com/rubocop-hq/rubocop-ast/blob/master/docs/modules/ROOT/pages/node_pattern.adoc